pacelliv/gas-estimator-eip1559/README.md

     })
 ```

-Our `gasEstimator.js` file consists of two functions:
+Our `gasFeeEstimator.js` file consists of two functions:

-- `gasEstimator`: makes API calls to the network to collect block and fee raw data from the previous 4 blocks, and pass this data to `dataFormatter`.
+- `gasEstimator`: makes API calls to the network to collect raw data from previous 4 blocks, and pass this data to `dataFormatter`.
-- `dataFormatter`: receives the the raw data from `gasEstimator` function, it filters the transactions of `Txn Type: 2 (EIP-1559)` and mapped them in new arrays, calls `quantile` (see code below) to get the 30th, 60th and 90th percentiles of `maxPriorityFeePerGas` paid in transactions and finally creates new objects to send back formatted data back to `gasEstimator`.
+- `dataFormatter`: receives the raw data from the `gasEstimator` function, filters the transactions of `Txn Type: 2 (EIP-1559)` and mapped them into new arrays, then, calls `quantile` to get the 30th, 60th and 90th percentiles of `maxPriorityFeePerGas` paid in transactions, and finally creates new objects to that are send back as formatted data to `gasEstimator`.

 ### Relationship between `gasUsedRatio` and `baseFeePerGas`

-After setting up our `gasEstimator` and `helperFunctions`, we can cover this important relationship, which is the central point of `EIP-1559`, to do this run the following command:
+After setting up our `gasFeeEstimator` and `helperFunctions` files we can cover this important relationship, which is the central point of `EIP-1559`, first run the following command:

 ```
 yarn hardhat run scripts/gasFeeEstimator.js --network mainnet